An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Introduction

-Due to the recursive structure of a balanced tree, these expectations are easy to compute in a dynamic fashion.
-Empirically, we observe the improvement can sometimes be several orders of magnitude.
-Moreover, through careful asymptotic analysis of the coalescent probabilities $g_{k,1}(T)$, we will show in some regimes this improves upon the original bound by a factor of $O(T^{-1})$ asymptotically.
+Due to the recursive structure of a balanced tree, these probabilities $p_\ell$ are easy to compute.
+Empirically, we observe this improves over Theorem \ref{thm:uricchios_bipartition_cover_bound} by several orders of magnitude in some regimes, especially when the minimum branch length $T_{\mathrm{min}}$ is small.
+Moreover, through careful asymptotic analysis of the coalescent probabilities, we show that, in the fixed-$T$, large-$k$ regime, the improvement factor is bounded below asymptotically by $\pi^2/(2T)$ as $T \downarrow 0$.
 Lemma \ref{lem:improvement_ratio_asymptotics} below makes this precise.